-PARTY POSITIONS AMOUNT TRANSCRIPT REFERENCES Applicants: Do not oppose the Uncontested Alternative.
-The applicants Rebuttal-WEGO WG-O'Conor-r-3. will provide an updated siting analysis no less than 60 days prior to commencement of commissioning of the LNG facilities.
-Sierra Club: No position.
-Commission Staff: An updated siting analysis based on the final design Direct-PSC-Kirschling-cr-5-6; and configuration of the trenches and impounding system that includes the Direct-PSC-Kirschling-pr-5-6; Ex design liquid spill is needed for Commission staff to confirm compliance PSC-Kirschling-1; ExPSCwith applicable safety regulations in 49 CFR 193 and NFPA 59A.
-Kirschling-2 COMMISSION ALTERNATIVES Uncontested Alternative: Condition 6a. is necessary for approval of the pr oposed projects.
-Commissioner Notes:
+PARTY POSITIONS AMOUNT TRANSCRIPT REFERENCES Commission Staff: An updated siting analysis based on the final design Direct-PSC-Kirschling-cr-5-6; and configuration of the trenches and impounding system that includes the Direct-PSC-Kirschling-pr-5-6; Ex design liquid spill is needed for Commission staff to confirm compliance PSC-Kirschling-1; ExPSCwith applicable safety regulations in 49 CFR 193 and NFPA 59A.
+Kirschling-2 Sierra Club: No position at this time.

+Uncontested Alternative: Condition 6a. is necessary for approval of the proposed projects.